lraycheva/core/tutorials/guides/01_javascript/javascript.md

 ## 2. Project Setup

 ### 2.1.
-Main Application
+Main App

-Every [**Glue42 Core**](https://glue42.com/core/) project *must have a single* central application called [Main Application](../../developers/core-concepts/web-platform/overview/index.html) or Web Platform app.
-In a real-world scenario this would be an application used for discovering and listing available applications, Workspaces, handling notifications and much more.
+Every [**Glue42 Core**](https://glue42.com/core/) project *must have a single* central app called [Main app](../../developers/core-concepts/web-platform/overview/index.html) or Web Platform app.
+In a real-world scenario this would be an app used for discovering and listing available apps, Workspaces, handling notifications and much more.
 However, your goal now is to learn about all these aspects with as little complexity as possible.
-That's why the **Clients** app will serve as your Main application.
+That's why the **Clients** app will serve as your Main app.
 The users will open the **Clients** app and from there they will be able to click on a client and see their stocks and so on.

-Setting up a Main application is just as simple as calling a function.
+Setting up a Main app is just as simple as calling a function.
 First, reference the Glue42 [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) script in the **Clients** app and then initialize the library.
-The Web Platform library handles the entire Glue42 environment, which is necessary for the [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps to be able to connect to the Main application and to each other.
+The Web Platform library handles the entire Glue42 environment, which is necessary for the [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps to be able to connect to the Main app and to each other.

 Open the `index.html` of the **Clients** app, add a new `<script>` tag below the `TODO: Chapter 2` comment and reference the Glue42 Web Platform script from the `/clients/lib` directory: